The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN

 The cosine filter is used in the tests for comparing the result of the three cases, namely gradient optimized synaptic effective range (ORPNN), random synaptic effective range (RRPNN), and constant synaptic effective range (CRPNN).
-The result indicates that the ORPNN runs the best.Through the PNN tests, we found that the astrocytic memory persistence factor, like the phagocytic synapses factor, produces the effect of reducing the local accumulation of synapses.
-Considering both negative and positive memories persistence help activate synapse length changes, and therefore yields better results than considering only positive memory persistence.
-In the calculation to update the synaptic effective range, the PNN in which only the synaptic phagocytosis effect is considered regardless of the gradient update, proves simple and effective.
-Therefore, is it possible to reduce the number of animal experiments and their suffering by simulating and planning the factors of biological experiments through Deep Learning?
-And our question is can model construction, formula derivation and algorithm testing serve to promote the development of computational neuroscience and brain cognition?
+The result indicates that the ORPNN runs the best.
+Through the PNN tests, we found that the astrocytic cortex memory persistence factor, like the astrocytes phagocytose synapses factor, produces the effect of reducing the local accumulation of synapses.
+Considering both negative and positive cortex memories persistence yields better results than considering only positive cortex memory persistence.
+In the calculation to update the synaptic effective range, the PNN in which only the effect of astrocytes phagocytose synapses is considered regardless of the gradient update, proves simple and effective.